Wave function: Quantum states as vectors

+$$I = \int |x\rangle \langle x | dx\,.$$which is analogous to completeness relation of orthonormal basis in N-dimensional Hilbert space.

 Finding the identity operator in a basis allows the abstract state to be expressed explicitly in a basis, and more (the inner product between two state vectors, and other operators for observables, can be expressed in the basis).

 Momentum-space wave functions

 The particle also has a wave function in momentum space:

 where p is the momentum in one dimension, which can be any value from −∞ to +∞, and t is time.

 Analogous to the position case, the inner product of two wave functions Φ_{1}(p, t) and Φ_{2}(p, t) can be defined as: